Welcome

 Germany and Nigeria: Bilateral relations

 Nigeria plays an important role for stability and democracy in the wider region and has considerable economic potential.
+Chancellor Scholz visited Nigeria in October 2023 with a business delegation.
+In November 2023, Nigeria’s President Tinubu took part in the G20 Compact with Africa Conference as well as in the German-Nigerian Business Forum in Berlin.
 The German-Nigerian Binational Commission, which was founded in 2011 and comprises working groups in the fields of business, energy, politics, culture and migration, last met in 2021.
-The return of the Benin Bronzes to Nigeria by Foreign Minister Annalena Baerbock in December 2022 gave new impetus to cultural relations.
+The return of the first Benin Bronzes to Nigeria by Foreign Minister Annalena Baerbock in December 2022 injected new impetus into cultural relations.
 The two countries also agreed to step up cooperation not only on stabilisation and security, but particularly on the energy transition and climate action.
-In the fight against terrorist threats, the Federal Government is assisting with the training and equipping of the Nigerian security forces and contributing to transnational stabilisation projects.
+In the fight against terrorist threats, the German Government is assisting with the training and equipping of the Nigerian security forces and contributing to transnational stabilisation projects.

 The German-Nigerian energy partnership, which has been in place since 2008, was expanded in 2021 in line with the Federal Government’s National Hydrogen Strategy with the opening of a Hydrogen Office in Abuja.